IbLahlou/IbLahlou.github.io/_tabs/certificate.md

 **Completed:** 2023
 [View Certificate on LinkedIn](https://www.linkedin.com/in/ibrahim-lahlou-ild01/)

-CI/CD automation, workflow orchestration, and GitHub Actions for MLOps pipelines.
+CI/CD automation and workflow orchestration for container build/test/deploy in ML pipelines.

 ---